moefasa/ml-implementations/README.md

         return (1.0/n)*term  + l*(norm(beta)**2)
      ...
 ```
 Note that the set_space section should be used to cache any constants used to compute objective or gradient.
-See an example of this in the SquaredHingeLoss loss function.
+See an example of this in the SquaredHingeLoss loss class.

 You'll also need to add a key to your loss function in the module-level get_available_functions dictionary.
 This will allow it to be come available from base estimators.
 For example, 'squared-hinge' calls the SquaredHingeLoss class.